Luckin Coffee's Daifuku - Salted Egg Yolk, Black Sesame, Matcha Adzuki, Tiramisu, Sea Salt Cheese, Blueberry Bliss

 I had been impressed by previous attempts trying Luckin's desserts, namely their cheesecakes and strawberry daifuku, due to the relatively pure ingredients (few artificial additives or preservatives), low price, convenience and great taste balance.
 So when they launched a new red and green flavor for Christmas - Matcha Adzuki Daifuku, I thought I'd try it along with the remaining untried flavour, Tiramisu Daifuku.
-I also tried Sea Salt Cheese Daifuku and Blueberry Bliss Daifuku on separate visits.
-Currently, my favourite is the Tiramisu.
+I also tried Sea Salt Cheese Daifuku, Blueberry Bliss Daifuku, Salted Egg Yolk Daifuku and Black Sesame Daifuku on separate visits.
+Currently, my favourite is the Tiramisu (which is very unfortunately no longer available) and the Black Sesame.

 1. Matcha Adzuki Daifuku